fuermosi777/fuermosi777.github.io/_posts/English/2017-06-21-home-automation-using-siri-and-alexa-and-raspberry-pi.md

 Connecting LED and transistor described [here](https://github.com/markszabo/IRremoteESP8266/wiki).
 To make the board simple, you don't have to follow it exactly.
 A better option is to use the left bottom corner pins (3.3V, Ground, and D8).
 So that no need for jumper wires.

 Open a new Arduino editor, using the [sample code](https://github.com/fuermosi777/home-automation/blob/master/esp8266/WebServerIRSend_AC.ino).
 The `setup()` basically connects to the WiFi, runs a simple HTTP server, and listen to a path called "/ac_power".
+Change the `rawData` to actual array you got from previous step.

 To send the raw data of A/C power: